Lower Township Municipal Court

 The Court will decide what cases are eligible for mediation.

-If your NJ Driver's License is suspended out of Lower Township Court, please contact the Court for further information.
+If your NJ Driver's License is suspended out of Lower Township Court or Wildwood Crest, please contact the Court for further information.

 If you are falling behind on your fines, always contact the Court.
 The Court does not want to see you fail!
 The Court will work with you to get you back on track.